hasura/graphql-engine/docs/CONTRIBUTING.md

 Feel free to open pull requests to address these issues or to add/fix  docs features/content, even if a corresponding issue doesn't exist.
-If you are unsure about whether to go ahead and work on something like the latter, please get in touch with the maintainers in the `GraphQL Engine`->`contrib` channel in the community [Discord](https://discord.gg/vBPpJkS).
+If you are unsure about whether to go ahead and work on something like the latter, please get in touch with the maintainers in the `GraphQL engine`->`contrib` channel in the community [Discord](https://discord.gg/vBPpJkS).

 ## Setup requirements